New ‘Spider-Man: No Way Home’ trailer teases debut of the Sinister Six

-‘Spider-Man: No Way Home’ trailer fuels speculation about Andrew Garfield and Tobey Maguire’s return to multiverse
+‘Spider-Man: No Way Home’ trailer fuels speculation about Andrew Garfield and Tobey Maguire’s return to MCU

 Garfield and Maguire began trending online after the trailer came out